Exr0nProjects/learn_cpp/problems/usaco/gold/2014dec/timing_log.md

 #### Problem 3: cowjog

 I thought about running LIS repeatedly, but I thought that the complexity would be N^2 log N because you have to run LIS for O(N) up to N times. so, I didn't code it.
 I don't yet understand how the solution runs LIS only once
+I guess i was missing the greedy analysis figuring out a property of the important chain of cows that decides how many rows there are.
+Also such clean LIS code!
+Should be good to recode this problem.

 ### Strategy
 How did you spend your time during the test, and whether there's any issue about your strategy?